-RGX-314 Gene Therapy Administered in the Suprachoroidal Space for Participants With Diabetic Retinopathy (DR) Without Center Involved-Diabetic Macular Edema (CI-DME) (ALTITUDE)
+RGX-314 Gene Therapy Administered in the Suprachoroidal Space for Participants With Diabetic Retinopathy (DR) With and Without Center Involved-Diabetic Macular Edema (CI-DME) (ALTITUDE®)

-A Phase 2, Randomized, Dose-escalation, Observation-controlled Study to Evaluate the Efficacy, Safety, and Tolerability of RGX-314 Gene Therapy Delivered Via a Single Suprachoroidal Space (SCS) Injections in Participants With Diabetic Retinopathy (DR) Without Center Involved-Diabetic Macular Edema (CI-DME)(ALTITUDE)
+A Phase 2, Randomized, Controlled, Dose-escalation Study to Evaluate the Efficacy, Safety, and Tolerability of RGX-314 Gene Therapy Delivered Via a Single Suprachoroidal Space (SCS) Injections in Participants With Diabetic Retinopathy (DR) With and Without Center Involved-Diabetic Macular Edema (CI-DME)(ALTITUDE)

 Study Overview